 Before the French took control of the province in 1945–1946, the Free Lao government in Vientiane issued a series of paper money in quantities of 10, 20, and 50 att and 100 kip.
 Then, in 1955, the kip leu was re-established, replacing the French Indochinese piastre at par.
 In 1976, a currency called the Pathet Lao kip was introduced to replace the Royal kip due to the Pathet Lao taking over the country.
 Three years later, the Laos kip was integrated again as a legal tender.
 In 1979, banknotes were introduced in denominations of 1, 5, 10, 20, 50, and 100 kip, followed by the 500 kip note added in 1988, the 1000 kip in 1992, the 2000 and 5000 kip in 1997, the 10,000 and 20,000 kip in 2002 and 50,000 kip in 2006.

-The reverse of the note illustrates the Cement Factory in Vang Vieng, Vientiane Province.
+The reverse of the note illustrates a livestock motif consisting of cows and bulls on a flat landscape, accompanied by a representative figure of Buddha and an elephant.
 The lettering of the note is presented in the Lao language.
-This note is part of the 1997 – 2004 series, and its color is dark brown and purple on a multicolor underprint.
+This note is part of the 2008 series, and its color is blue on a green underprint.